jody/Nuggets/README.md

 >"Error messages should also guide users about what they can or should do to recover."

-The message itself was still obviously compound, using the disjunction "or".
+The newly crafted message itself was still obviously compound, using the disjunction "or".

 >"Error messages should also guide users about what they can do to recover."
 >"Error messages should also guide users about what they should do to recover."

-I deemed the more important message of the two to be "can" rather than "should".
+I deemed the more important message of the two to be "can do" rather than "should do".

 >"Error messages should also guide users about what they can do to recover."

-Reading this aloud, and hearing it read by a text-to-speech utility, the "error messages should also" seemed both long and didn't match the tone that I intended.
-I realized what I wanted most was to communicate one key characteristic that improves the value over typical error messages.
+Reading this aloud, and hearing it read by a text-to-speech utility, the "error messages should also" seemed both too long and didn't match the tone that I intended.
+I realized what I wanted most was to communicate one key characteristic that improves value over typical error messages.
 Here's an abbreviated sequence of rewrites.

 1. "Error messages that also guide users about what they can do to recover are better than those that do not."
 1. "Better error messages are those that also guide users about what they can do to recover."